Martchus/openQA-helper/README.md

 * `openqa-start cl ` - invokes the client with the options to connect to the local web UI
 * `openqa-start cmd` - invokes the specified command on the web UI app, e.g.:
     * `openqa-start cmd eval -V 'app->schema->resultset("Jobs")->count'` - do *something* with the app/database
+    * `openqa-start cmd minion job -e minion_job_name` - enqueue a Minion job
-    * `openqa-start cmd minion job -h` - view options regarding Minion jobs
+    * `openqa-start cmd minion job -h` - view other options regarding Minion jobs

 Additional parameters are simply appended to the invocation.
 That works of course also for `--help`.